-16. Pension Plan
+17. Pension Plan

-As discussed in Note 2, the Company maintains a defined contribution (DC) plan which under PIC Q&A 2013-03 should be accounted for as a defined benefit plan.
+As discussed in Note 2, the Company maintains a defined contribution (DC) plan which under Philippine Interpretations Committee (PIC) Q&A 2013-03, PAS 19 - Accounting for Employee Benefits under a Defined Contribution Plan subject to Requirements of Republic Act (RA) 7641, The Philippine Retirement Law should be accounted for as a defined benefit plan.

-Republic Act (RA) No. 7641, Retirement Pay Law, requires provision for retirement pay to qualified private sector employees in the absence of any retirement plan in the entity, provided, however, that the employee's retirement benefits in any collective bargaining and other agreements shall not be less than what is provided under the law.
+Republic Act (RA) No. 7641, the Retirement Pay Law, requires provision for retirement pay to qualified private sector employees in the absence of any retirement plan in the entity, provided, however, that the employee's retirement benefits in any collective bargaining and other agreements shall not be less than what is provided under the law.
 The law does not require minimum funding of the plan.